 NEMO Publication: Money Matters: The Economic Value of Museums

-With "Money Matters: The Economic Value of Museums" NEMO follows up on its conference of the same name held in November 2016.
+With "Money Matters: The Economic Value of Museums" NEMO follows up on its conference from November 2016.
 The articles introduce and discuss spill-over effects, innovative business models and cooperation strategies for museums and their economies.

 How are cultural institutions and activities being valued?